jacobkap/ucrbook/docs/08_arson.md

 ### Uninhabited building arsons

 This data also includes the number of arsons that occur in uninhabited structures.
 These structures must be uninhabited in the long-term, not simply having no one inside them when the arson occurs.
 The FBI defines these are structures that are "uninhabited, abandoned, deserted, or not normally in use" at the time of the arson.
-For example, a vacation home whose owners aren't living in at the time would be "not normally in use" so would be an uninhabited building.
+For example, a vacation home whose owners are not living in at the time would be "not normally in use" so would be an uninhabited building.
 A business that is closed when the fire started, but is open during the day, is not an uninhabited building.

 ### Estimated damage cost